Curved Page Divider

 Building Relationships

 It is essential to appreciate the diverse cultural and religious backgrounds of foster children.
-Foster parents must do their best to comprehend traditions and observe holidays peculiar to the child.
+Foster parents must do their best to understand the child's traditions and observe the child's holidays.
 This recognition causes a sense of belonging and appreciation in a child's mind.

 Legal and Advocacy Needs